 Woohoo!
 We love to create and share posts for special days and furfriends around the globe.
-These DIY stamped American flag dog treat are a simple way to embellish homemade dog treats for the Fourth of July (and other puptriotic occasions) without using dyes, tints, or icing.
+These DIY stamped American flag dog treat are a simple way to embellish homemade dog treats for the Fourth of July (and other puptriotic occasions) without using dyes, food colourings, or icing.
 They are fabulously cute, but also easy to make.
 This decoration technique can be used for human cookies, too.

 Looking for pet-friendly holiday and special occasion ideas?
 We take requests for future posts, and have created dog-friendly holiday DIYs, recipes, freebies, and more (including for holidays and occasions we don’t celebrate ourselves).
 We can’t turn every special request into a scheduled post due to planning and other constraints, but will try to help with ideas where we can!

 Fun with Stamps

 Stamping is one of my favourite ways to decorate homemade dog treats.
-You can use any roll-and-cut dough with no extra toppings or icings to worry about.
+You can use any roll-and-cut dough and there are no extra toppings or icings to worry about.
 Stamping is a great way to make a fancy treat for anyone, but it’s especially handy for a dog with allergies or special dietary sensitivities using your favourite safe recipe.
 Unlike many treats with icings and coatings, stamped treats pack and travel well, too.
 Stamping is a pawesome way to decorate for goodie bags (check out our free printable red white and blue treat tags and labels), popping in your picnic basket, or holiday road trips.
-Plus, there’s nothing to worry about melting in sizzling summer weather.
+Plus, there’s no toppings to worry about melting in sizzling summer weather.
 Yay!

 Making Stamped American Flag Dog Treats